standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 kind, and without a true dignity.
 He calls that on the streets.”

-{46}“Well, but there is the other side to it all.”
+“Well, but there is the other side to it all.”

 “Of course there is my side.
 But Nicholas doesn’t see that.
 He is very thorough.
 He gives